 This example shows why patients should not consider using the chargemaster as a helpful tool to comparison shop between hospitals or to estimate what health care services are going to cost them out of their own pocket.
 By simply referring to the chargemaster, the patient in the above example might believe the particular service could cost them $1000 instead of the actual $140 they would be responsible for.

 In situations where a patient does not have insurance, a hospital has financial assistance policies that apply these discounts to the amounts charged.
+In addition, Western Reserve Hospital offers substantial discounts for patients with no insurance who desire to pay cash upfront in advance of their procedure.
 More information on our financial assistance policies can be found by contacting Patient Financial Services at (330) 255-3101.